 Note for Users of the Internal System Database: LISTSERV Maestro comes with an out-of-the-box version of MySQL as the internal system database.
-If you use this internal database as the system database and need to connect LISTSERV to it as described above, you have two choices:
+If you use this internal database as the system database and need to connect LISTSERV to it as described above, do this as follows:

-Install LISTSERV on the same host as the internal database - that is the host where the Maestro User Interface (LUI) component is installed.
-In that case, you need an ODBC-driver for MySQL on that host, and when creating the DSN you need to supply the host name "localhost", the port "3306" and the database name "LUI".
-In the SITE.CFG (or the "LISTSERV Configuration" tool, see above), supply "luiuser" as the user name and "lui" as the password.
+• If LISTSERV is installed on the same host as the internal database - that is the host where the Maestro User Interface (LUI) component is installed - then you need an ODBC-driver for MySQL on that host, and when creating the DSN you need to supply the host name "localhost", the port "3306" and the database name "LUI".
+In the LISTSERV Configuration tool (or the SITE.CFG, see above), supply "luiuser" as the user name and "lui" as the password.

-OR
+- OR -

-• Install LISTSERV on a different host than the internal database.
-In that case, you also need an ODBC-driver for MySQL on that host, and when creating the DSN you need to supply the host name where the internal database is installed, (the host where the Maestro User Interface component is installed) the port "3306" and the database name "LUI".
-Then in the SITE.CFG, (or the "LISTSERV Configuration" tool, see above) supply a database user name and password that you define yourself (any name and password of your choice).
+• If LISTSERV is installed on a different host than the internal database, then you need an ODBC-driver for MySQL on that host, and when creating the DSN you need to supply the host name where the internal database is installed (the host where the Maestro User Interface component is installed), the port "3306" and the database name "LUI".
+Then in the LISTSERV Configuration tool (or the SITE.CFG, see above), supply a database user name and password of your choice (and of course remember which ones you chose).